ysthakur/everything.rs/README.md

 ### What platforms does `everything.rs` support?

 It should work on any OS from the Unix family, including, unfortunately, MacOS.
-It might work on Windows too, but I haven't included a release for it to teach Windows users a lesson.
-If you're using Windows, you could always try making it work, but I'd recommend trying to defenestrate yourself instead.
+If you're on Windows, I'd suggest either switching to Linux or defenestrating yourself.

 ### I love it!
 How can I support this project?